noahgibbs/self_conscious_dgd/05_Tutorial.md

     dgd start.dgd

 Hit control-c to stop it again, and check for a new file: root/log.txt.
-Inside, it should say "DGD started up successfully."
+Inside it should say "DGD started up successfully."

 You've now written your first little "hello, world" bit of DGD code.
 Luckily a lot of the above was just boilerplate and things will get easier from here.